computer-science-engineering/learning-computer-science/README.md

 #### Python

 1. Install latest version of Python.
-1. Run tasks to run python tests, create coverage reports and create problems list.
+1. Run tasks for python tests, coverage reports and problems list.
 1. Update CI scripts (appveyor, circle-ci, travis) to point to new Python version.

 ## Continuous Integration